What Is the 50/30/20 Budget Rule and Does It Still Apply Today?

 The average mortgage payment leaves just under 20% of your take-home pay to cover other necessary expenses in the 50/30/20 budget.
 Is it possible to cover other basic needs with the remaining income?
 Let's see some national averages to find out.

-- Minimum credit card payments: The average U.S. household has $7,149 in credit card debt.
+Minimum credit card payment: The average U.S. household has $7,149 in credit card debt.
 Assuming a flat minimum payment of 2% of your balance, this would be $142.98 per month.

 Now, total up all the needs listed here and you have $3,960.55.
 Add in the $2,021 mortgage payment and you have $5,981.55 per month just to cover your basic needs.
 That's 90.3% of the average take-home income from above ($6,617.23) and that's not including a large variable, which is child care.